The average Aspiration Bank review focuses heavily on all the good they do as a company, and this one is no different.

 While credit card companies and the link can digitally take OUT money from your Aspiration account, you cannot digitally choose to SEND money – at least at the moment.
 This is a feature that is currently being worked on, so hopefully the option will be available soon.

-Types of Aspiration accounts
+Aspiration Bank Review: Types of accounts

 Aspiration currently has 3 account options – a Spend & Save account that acts as a joint checking/savings account, a taxable brokerage account, and an IRA.